 Harm reduction practitioners acknowledge the significance of any positive change that individuals make in their lives.
 Harm reduction interventions are facilitative rather than coercive, and are grounded in the needs of individuals.
 As such, harm reduction services are designed to meet people's needs where they currently are in their lives.
 Small gains for many people have more benefit for a community than heroic gains achieved for a select few.
 People are much more likely to take multiple tiny steps rather than one or two huge steps.
-The objective of harm reduction in a specific context can often be arranged in a hierarchy with the more feasible options at one end (eg measures to keep people healthy) and less feasible but desirable options at the other end.
-Abstinence can be considered a difficult to achieve but desirable option for harm reduction in such a hierarchy.
+The objective of harm reduction in a specific context can often be arranged in a hierarchy with the more feasible options at one end (eg measures to keep people healthy) and less feasible but desirable option for harm reduction in such a hierarchy.
 Keeping people who use drugs alive and preventing irreparable damage is regarded as the most urgent priority while it is acknowledged that there may be many other important priorities.